 - A statement from the nominee of the nominee’s mentoring philosophy (no more than 1 page)

-- No more than 3 letters of support.
+- Up to 3 letters of support.
 Writers should address specific examples of mentor’s work and effectiveness drawn from current students, past graduates, or faculty colleagues.
 One of the letters may be submitted collectively by current students.

 - In order to provide discipline-specific context, a department description (maximum of 1 page in length) of what excellent mentoring in this field looks like, what types of activities would be expected in this field, and the significance of job placement after graduation.